 Observing the scene from afar, one of the Rehabs fires a rocket launcher which hits RoboCop and destroys his right arm.
 With the building starting to collapse and despite his weakened state, he rushes over to save an unfortunate man.
 From there, Issue 3 ends on a random OCP commercial where a man takes his own life due to not using the company to help secure his business account.

 Afterwards, they get to work on reprogramming him to their will.
-After RoboCop is back on his feet and discovers that his signature handgun was taken from him, it turns out that he’s been given one too many directives (just like the second film) programmed into into him.
+After RoboCop is back on his feet and discovers that his signature handgun was taken from him, it turns out that he’s been given one too many directives (just like the second film) programmed into him.
 Not only that, Margaret tells him that she’s left her own personal touch in his “discipline systems”, so that his human nervous system will harm him.

 Later, RoboCop and a company representative named Mr. Fallow drive out to a group of kids that the news crews will oversee.
-However, he finds a some children playing next to a running fire hydrant.
+However, he finds some children playing next to a running fire hydrant.
 Just like the second film, he seals the leak with his robotic grip before scolding a cursing kid that proceeds to spray-paint him.
-RoboCop then enters a toy store where a guy holds a store Santa at gunpoint due to him being sold a defective doll.
+RoboCop then enters a toy store where a guy holds a employed Santa at gunpoint due to him being sold a defective doll.
 He easily shoves the bum over in defeat, but gets scolded by the store Santa for wreaking his store since he’s also the manager.
 Because he used profanity in his outburst, Murphy ends up throwing him through the window.
 Afterwards, Mr. Fallow calls Margaret and lets her in on what happened.